lspaccatrosi16/lbt/README.md

 > The currently supported `format` are `tar.gz` and `zip`

 ### Version
 Updates a plaintext file with a version string, which can be included into the executable with a `//go:embed` tag.
-To ensure that this is executed before the executable is built, the build module's `version` setting should be enabled.

 #### Version Module Config